 Don’t use on a windy day or that precious plant in the corner might end up in the compost pile.

 Just because it’s organic doesn’t mean it’s harmless.
 Get horticultural vinegar in your eye and believe me your going to be bumming, so please use precautions.

 It is effective as a weed killer and works quickly but like I stated it affects any grass or plant surface it touches.

-Once the weed dies rake it up, pull it up, put down a little loam, compost mix then seed, spray with a little compost tea with mycorrhizal spores and then keep it moist until the bare spot fills in.
+Once the weed dies rake it up, pull it up, put down a little loam, compost mix then seed, spray with a little compost tea and then keep it moist until the bare spot fills in.

 Another effective organic way to eradicate the lawn weeds is to simply bend over and pull them out…then seed as stated above.